open-sauced/docs/docs/contributing/technical/setup-repo-with-git.md

 This will allow you to pull in changes from the original repository and keep your forked copy of the repository up to date.

-## Using the GitHub website and the command line
+## Using the GitHub Website and the Command Line

 If you prefer to setup your repository using the GitHub website and the command line, then you can follow this detailed guide from the [official GitHub documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).